edu-lauer/task-react/README.md

 ## Contribution

-This project has a personal educational objective, but is always open to receive improvements and constructive criticism.
-Feel free to use this code as a starting point for creating your own something.
+This project has a personal educational objective, but is always open to receive improvements and constructive feedback.
+Feel free to use this code as a starting point for creating your own.

 ## Link